rb-rl/MADDPG/README.md

 **Action**

-- 2 floating point values = position of own racket
+- 2 floating point values in [-1,1] = position of own racket

 **Reward**